Edit a report

 </Note>

-Reports consist of *blocks*.
-Blocks make up the body of a report.
-Within these blocks you can add text, images, embedded visualizations, plots from experiments and run, and panels grids.
+A report's body consists of *blocks*.
+Blocks contain text, images, embedded visualizations, plots from experiments and runs, and panel grids.

 *Panel grids* are a specific type of block that hold panels and *run sets*.
 Run sets are a collection of runs logged to a project in W\&B. Panels are visualizations of run set data.